Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 Where are handmade ceramic mugs made in India?

-The main production centres are Khurja in Uttar Pradesh (over 500 ceramic factories, craft history dating to the 14th century - Source: khurjaceramic.com), Jaipur in Rajasthan (blue pottery tradition, mostly decorative), and independent studio ceramic makers in cities like Ahmedabad, Bengaluru, and Delhi.
+India has several established ceramic craft regions, including traditional pottery clusters in Uttar Pradesh (with a craft history dating back centuries), Jaipur in Rajasthan (blue pottery tradition, mostly decorative), and independent studio ceramic makers in cities like Ahmedabad, Bengaluru, and Delhi.
 Each region brings a distinct clay body, glaze tradition, and aesthetic.
-Khurja ceramics influenced by Persian artistry use Yamuna basin clay rich in kaolin and ball clay.
-(Source: delhidudes.com.)
+(Source: delhidudes.com, khurjaceramic.com.)

 Are handmade ceramic mugs good for gifting in India?

-Yes - a wheel-thrown ceramic mug is one of the most personal and lasting gifts you can give.
-Because each piece is slightly different, no two mugs are identical.
+Yes — a hand-glazed or hand-painted ceramic mug is one of the most personal and lasting gifts you can give.
+Because the glaze is hand-applied, no two mugs look identical.
 A handmade mug pairs well with a matching saucer, a small tin of tea, or a set of two for housewarming gifts, wedding gifts, or desk-warming gifts.
 At Mapland, our ceramic cups collection includes pieces that work for both individual gifting and paired-set gifting.

 How do I clean and care for a handmade ceramic mug?